FOSSEE/learn_django/tutorial_3_django_models/slides.md

     - *Show command line output for makemigrations and migrate*
     - Observe that a *db.sqlite3* has been created.
     - Check the /blog/migrations/ directory and you will observe that a new file has been created.
+  - We will be revisiting *migrations* in more detail later

 Slide 5: What is Django Admin App [00:13| 06:52]
 -------------------------------------------